-Petitioners misleadingly claim that, according to the 2021 NYTS, "only 7.5% [of high school e-cigarette users] reported using an open system device-and thus bottled e-liquids."
-Petrs' Br.
-42. The 7.5% figure, which still translates to an estimated 120,000 high schoolers, refers to the percent of high school e-cigarette users who reported using "Tanks or mod systems" most often.
-However, an additional 28.9% of high school e-cigarette users (roughly 480,000 students) reported using "Prefilled or refillable pods or cartridges," which include popular refillable open-system products like Smok and Suorin that can use Petitioners' e-liquids.
-Thus, the true percentage of high school e-cigarette users who report using open-system products is necessarily far greater than the 7.5% figure Petitioners cite.
+Regarding youth usage of open-system products, Petitioner's reliance on the NYTS data is misleading by omission.
+For example, Petitioner claims that according to the 2021 NYTS, "only 7.5% [of high school e-cigarette users] reported using a tank system device compatible with bottled e-liquids."
+Petr's Br.
+43. Petitioner, however, fails to mention that an additional 28.9% of high school e-cigarette users (roughly 480,000 students) reported using "Prefilled or refillable pods or cartridges," which include popular refillable open-system products like Smok and Suorin that can use Petitioner's e-liquids.
+Thus, the actual percentage of high school e-cigarette users who report using open-system products is necessarily far greater than the 7.5% figure Petitioner cites.

-Petitioners also point to a 2019 quote from then-FDA Commissioner Gottlieb to portray open-system devices as large and unwieldy-and therefore, having little youth-appeal.
-Petrs' Br.
-41. However, these products have evolved dramatically, and many current iterations bear little resemblance to the products Commissioner Gottlieb called "big open-tank contraptions."
+Petitioner also points to a 2019 quote from then-FDA Commissioner Gottlieb to portray open-system devices as large and unwieldy-and therefore, having little youth appeal.
+Petr's Br.
+42. However, these products have evolved dramatically, and many current iterations bear little resemblance to the products Commissioner Gottlieb called "big open-tank contraptions."
 Id.
-For example, the sleek, easy-to-conceal Smok and Suorin devices pictured below can be used to consume Petitioners' e-liquids.
-For reference, the Smok devices below weigh less than 0.2 pounds and measure roughly 3.7 inches tall, 1.2 inches wide, and 0.75 inches deep.8
+For example, the sleek, easy-to-conceal Smok and Suorin devices pictured below can be used to consume

-4 See Park-Lee et al., supra note 2, at 1388 tbl.
+7 Park-Lee, supra note 3, at 1388 tbl.